Getting a puppy is a big decision. It can bring a lot of love into your home, but can also mean some adjustments.

 Our Technical Claims manager Sarah Dawson is a qualified Vet Nurse.
 She says there are four key costs new pet owners need to think about.
 They can add up to around £600 in the first few weeks, on top of what you pay to buy your puppy.

-- Routine health care - £150 - Make sure you budget for flea, worming and vaccinations.
+Routine health care - £150 - Make sure you budget for flea, worming and vaccinations.
 Initial vaccinations for puppies and kittens might come to £150 depending on size and breed.
 Annual boosters will cost around £40 after that.
 Find out the average cost of vaccinations in your area.
 Vaccinations, as well as flea and worm medication, are preventive treatments so they’re not covered by insurance.
-But when you take out a pet insurance policy with us you can get a VetBox flea and worm prevention subscription half price for two months.
+However, ManyPets Flea, tick and worm plan offers treatment that can protect your pet against these parasites.
+You’ll get a discount on the plan and you don’t need to have an insurance policy to buy it.

 What breed of puppy should I get?